BrazaTech/checkout/flow-checkout-v2-additional-request.md

 }
 ```

+# Webhook
-#### Notification
+### Notification REST
-When configured for events to be sent via request, a POST will be made with the payloads informed below depending on each type of notification.
+When configured for events to be sent via request, a **POST** will be made with the payloads informed below depending on each type of notification.
-REST notifications can be configured with a Basic Header to be used as an authenticator.
+REST notifications can be configured with a ***Basic Header*** to be used as an authenticator.
-Any return other than 2XX will be considered an error when sending.
+Any return other than ***2XX will be considered an error when sending***.

-Eexample of response on webhook OK PAYMENT:
+Example of notification on webhook

+#### OK PAYMENT:
 ```JSON
 {
   "codQuote": "ad4e9ae4-e571-11ef-9b7f-0a58a9feac02",